50 Black writers whose impact went beyond the page

 The author of seven autobiographies, along with several books of poetry and essays, Maya Angelou’s work has had a profound effect on the dialogue around race in America.
-She was inspired to write her most famous book—“I Know Why The Caged Bird Sings”—amid a deep depression following the assassination of Martin Luther King Jr. Fellow author James Baldwin, who was a friend, helped her editor persuade her to write it: “Baldwin told (Random House editor Robert) Loomis that in order to get Angelou to do anything, you have to tell her she can’t do it,” wrote Bené Viera for Timeline.
+She was inspired to write her most famous book, “I Know Why The Caged Bird Sings,” amid a deep depression following the assassination of Martin Luther King Jr. Fellow author James Baldwin, who was a friend, helped her editor persuade her to write it: “Baldwin told [Robert Loomis] that in order to get Angelou to do anything, you have to tell her she can’t do it,” wrote Bené Viera for Timeline.
 “The reverse psychology worked.
 She isolated herself in London and began writing.”
-It was an instant best-seller that’s now taught in high schools and colleges.
+It was an instant bestseller that’s now taught in high schools and colleges.

 Although Rosa Parks is most famous for her role as an activist during the Montgomery Bus Boycott, she also wrote an autobiography, as well as a number of notes that were later published.
 In the latter, she discussed how fierce the pressure was for African Americans to fall into line and not rock the boat, noting that it required a “major mental acrobatic feat” to survive during that era.
 “She refused to normalize the ability to function under American racism,” wrote Jeanne Theoharis for The Washington Post.

 Amiri Baraka was an outspoken author, poet, and playwright who advocated for Black nationalism and Marxism.
-His impact spread beyond his writing as he launched Harlem’s Black arts movement (BAM) in the 1960s, several decades after the Harlem Renaissance.
+His impact spread beyond his writing as he launched Harlem’s Black Arts Movement in the 1960s, several decades after the Harlem Renaissance.
 Although undoubtedly influential, he was also a controversial figure, particularly regarding his stance on homosexuality, which condemned the behavior.

 You may also like: 25 pictures of abandoned military installations and their stories

-Author of the famous play “A Raisin in the Sun”—which has been called “one of the most important plays ever written about Chicago” by many—Lorraine Hansberry boasts the title of being the first Black female playwright to have her script performed on Broadway.
-Hansberry is the inspiration for Nina Simone’s "To Be Young, Gifted and Black.”
+Author of the famous play “A Raisin in the Sun”—which has been called “one of the most important plays ever written about Chicago”—Lorraine Hansberry boasts the title of being the first Black female playwright to have her script performed on Broadway.
+Hansberry is the inspiration for Nina Simone’s “To Be Young, Gifted and Black.”

 Famous for his 1976 novel “Roots: The Saga of an American Family,” Alex Haley is often credited for kickstarting a wave of interest in genealogy and pride in African roots among Black people in America in the 1970s.
 This was also partly responsible for the growing preference at the time of the term African American, according to novelist Charles Johnson.
 In addition to “Roots,” Haley also authored “The Autobiography of Malcolm X,” a seminal work in African American literature and political dialogue.

-These days, Barack Obama is known first as being the 44th president of the United States; however, he’s a highly accomplished author as well.
-“Dreams From My Father,” which he published in 1995 before his first Senate campaign, was a widely acclaimed piece of nonfiction that Time columnist Joe Klein said, “may be the best-written memoir ever produced by an American politician.”
-In 2006, “The Audacity of Hope” became #1 on The New York Times and Amazon best-sellers lists.
-His latest book, 2020's "A Promised Land," focuses on his first term as president; it's the first of two planned books, the next of which will cover his second term.
+These days, Barack Obama is known first as the 44th president of the United States; however, he’s a highly accomplished author as well.
+“Dreams From My Father,” which he published in 1995 before his first Senate campaign, was a widely acclaimed piece of nonfiction that Time columnist Joe Klein hailed as “the best-written memoir ever produced by an American politician.”
+In 2006, Obama’s “The Audacity of Hope” became #1 on The New York Times bestseller list.
+His follow-up, 2020’s “A Promised Land,” focuses on his first term as president; it’s the first of two planned books, the next of which will cover his second term.

 Mary Church Terrell

 In addition to being an excellent writer, Mary Church Terrell was a leading suffragist and civil rights activist.
 Born in 1863 to freed enslaved people who later became part of the late 19th century’s rising Black upper class, her parents “used their position to fight racial discrimination.”
-She was a graduate of Oberlin College—one of the first African American women to receive a college degree—and worked as a journalist under the pen name Euphemia Kirk.
-She wrote for the Washington Post, Washington Evening Star, and the Chicago Defender, among others, and detailed her own experience with racism in her 1940 autobiography, “A Colored Woman in a White World.”
+She was a graduate of Oberlin College—one of the first African American women to receive a college degree, in fact—and worked as a journalist under the pen name Euphemia Kirk.
+She wrote for The Washington Post, the Washington Evening Star, and the Chicago Defender, among others, and detailed her own experience with racism in her 1940 autobiography, “A Colored Woman in a White World.”